dashkite/dashkite.com/src/content/legal/api-terms-of-use.md

 ###  Customer Content

-DashKite customer-generated photos, text and videos (“Customer Content") are owned by the users and not by DashKite.
-Subject to the terms and conditions of these Terms, DashKite grants You a non-exclusive, non-transferable, non-sublicensable, and revocable license to copy and display the Customer Content using the DashKite API through your application, website, or service to end users.
+DashKite customer-generated photos, text and videos (“Customer Content") are owned by the customers and not by DashKite.
+Subject to the terms and conditions of these Terms, DashKite grants You a non-exclusive, non-transferable, non-sublicensable, and revocable license to copy and display the Customer Content using the DashKite API through your application, website, or service to end customers.
 You may not modify the Customer Content except to format it for such display.
 You will comply with any requirements or restrictions imposed on usage of Customer Content by their respective owners, which may include "all rights reserved" notices, Creative Commons licenses, or other terms and conditions that may be agreed upon between you and the owners.

 ###  Removals